 The lack of financial support where a student has suspended their studies has often led to financial hardship and to some students withdrawing from their courses.
+It is important that SFW use the discretionary powers available to them to avoid students having to drop out due to financial pressures.

-SFW may use the discretionary powers available to them to determine that part or all of the student support is payable and thus avoid students having to drop out due to financial pressures.
-These disscretionary powers can be exercised in circumstances other than illness.
+SFW should be aware that their discretionary power to determine that part or all of the student support is payable can be exercised in circumstances other than illness.
 The list of circumstances is not exhaustive.
 SFW should be particularly sympathetic towards those students who have dependants.

-In deciding on the exercise of their discretion, SFW will consider each case on its own merits, taking account of the reasons for the absence, the length of the absence, the financial hardship not paying the support would cause and any other relevant circumstances such as the prospect of the student returning to the course.
-SFW should also take account of how the HE Provider treats the student's absence, particularly if the HE Provider has given the student permission to be absent, and if so on what terms.
+In deciding on the exercise of their discretion, SFW should consider each case on its own merits.
+SFW must consider the reasons for the absence, the length of the absence and the financial hardship not paying the support would cause.
+They should also consider any other relevant circumstances such as the prospect of the student returning to the course.
+SFW should also take account of how the HEP treats the student's absence, particularly if the HEP has given the student permission to be absent, and if so on what terms.